sp18-interns/yash-intern/27-April-2022/README.md

 ### Doubts

 - Having trouble in implementing objects of different classes in a single class.
 Working on it.
+- Getting stuck in adding to_do_items and their notes in proper order in to_do_list.
+Need guidance.
+Will resolve after demo.
+Simple Todolist containing 1 calss and their methods is ready.

 ## Links Read